Cliftondale UMC Partnership with GUMF Helps Church Fulfill Its Mission

 Since its founding in 1964, Cliftondale UMC in College Park has run the race with endurance, pressing forward, ever mindful of its mission to make disciples of Jesus Christ for the transformation of the world.

 “Cliftondale has a heart for service and mission, and it shows in our actions.
-Since my arrival in July 2020, we’ve served over 2,000 families through food distributions and COVID testing and by serving as a COVID vaccination site,” said the Rev. Dr. Theophilus Stanford, pastor of Cliftondale UMC.
+Since my arrival in July 2020, we’ve served over 2,000 families through food distributions and COVID testing and by serving as a COVID vaccination site,” said the Rev. Dr. Theophilus Stanford, former pastor of Cliftondale UMC.
 “I’ve shared with the congregation that I feel a part of God’s vision for our church is that our name is synonymous with Cliftondale, the community.
 When people think of Cliftondale, the community, they should think of Cliftondale UMC for no other reason than knowing that if there’s a need, we desire to connect with them to fill that need in homes, the community, and in the surrounding schools.
 We hope to reach the world in new and different ways so that transformation is possible and even desired.”

 The Georgia United Methodist Foundation has had the privilege of running alongside Cliftondale UMC, offering support, encouragement, and faith-based financial solutions to help this congregation achieve its dreams for ministry.
 Cliftondale UMC established an endowment fund after completing GUMF’s Legacy Ministry Training in 2019.